imiron-io/www/content/en/_index.md

 ---
 title: "Safety via the power of logic"
 description: ""
-featured_image: '/images/city.png'
 ---

 <div class="slogan">
-Guaranteed Reliabilty for Data-Driven Systems
+A formal and logic-based engineering platform for safe, reliable and accountable mission critical systems
 </div>

 <p class="pitch">
 Founded by leading researchers from ERATO MMSD, a renowned research group in theoretical computer science, we are a technology startup dedicated to enhancing the safety and reliability of complex systems.
 Drawing on a foundation of world-class research in temporal logic and formal verification, we develop innovative tools and techniques for specifying and verifying system behaviour.
-Our expertise enabled us to address the critical challenge of ensuring safety and reliability in systems with unpredictable or opaque AI components.
+Our expertise enabled us to address the critical challenge of ensuring safety, reliability and accountability in systems with unpredictable or opaque AI components.
 </p>

 <div class="highlights">